 Recall that we use hollow cylinders thus we measure from the internal vertices (inner diameter) and thus disregard any wall properties.

-Using two cylinders we can define it using our measurements and find that the spatial complexity for this surplus is equal to 787.3 cubic millimetres.
+Using two cylinders we can define it using our measurements and find that the spacial complexity for this surplus is equal to 787.3 cubic millimetres.

 Once a surplus volume has been saved to the account.
 They are available through the "Surplus" menu.
 Clicking upon a surplus item will introduce it into the volumetric list.
 Multiple surpluses of the same type are stackable as seen below and are also signified by a x multiplier.